-Beginning at a point in the westerly line of Eighth avenue distant 463 feet 8 inches northerly from the northerly line of Ome Hundred and Sixteenth street, thence westerly and parallel with said street 370 feet to the easterly line of Eighth avenue, thence northerly along said line 60 feet, thence easterly 370 feet to the westerly line of One Hundred and Sixteenth street, thence westerly and parallel with said street 370 feet to the westerly line of One Hundred and Sixteenth street, thence westerly and parallel with said street 370 feet to the westerly line of One Hundred and Sixteenth street, thence westerly and parallel with said street 370 feet to the easterly line of One Hundred and Sixteenth street, thence westerly and parallel with said street 370 feet to the easterly line of One Hundred and Sixteenth street, thence westerly and parallel with said street 350 feet to the easterly line of One Hundred and Sixteenth street, thence w
+Beginning at a point in the westerly line of Eighth avenue distant 465 feet 8 inches northerly from the northerly line of One Hundred and Sixteenth street, thence westerly and parallel with said street 370 feet to the easterly line of Eighth avenue, thence northerly along said line 66 feet, thence easterly line of Manhattan avenue, thence southerly along said line 66 feet to the point or place of beginning.

+Also beginning at a point in the westerly line of Manhattan avenue distant 465 feet 8 inches northerly from the northerly line of One Hundred and Sixteenth street, thence westerly and parallel with said street 370 feet to the easterly line of Ninth avenue, thence northerly along said line 66 feet, thence easterly line of Manhattan avenue, thence northerly along said line 66 feet to the point or place of beginning.